sderosiaux/scala-api-boilerplate/README.md

 # What

-The API is using `.env` to read and set environment variables (dev mode).

 ```
 > ~reStart
 ```

-Use SwaggerUI available at: http://localhost:8000/index.html?url=/openapi.yaml
+- Use SwaggerUI available at: http://localhost:8000/index.html?url=/openapi.yaml
+- Use `application.conf` and `.env` for configuration

 # To be done